 - We will first identify all points of entry and attractive conditions and make recommendations.

 - Evaluate the severity of the problem and determine the best plan of attack.

 Typical control measures are:

 - We use delayed reaction bait on inside nests.
 If no activity indoors?
 Bait is used on the exterior to help draw potential scouts outdoors.
-Delayed kill allows ants to introduce sufficient amount of bait active to eliminate entire indoor population of ants.
+Delayed kill allows ants to introduce a sufficient amount of bait active ingredient to eliminate the entire indoor population of ants.
 Queen is usually outdoors, requiring through outdoor treatment of the structure.

 - Many services still use a quick kill product that will trap ants inside the Structure and only kill the ants that come in contact to the product on the outside.
-This will do nothing to control the entire colony, and in many cases can Stress the colony to produce more queens during “swarm” season.
-Only to make problem worse long after warranty has expired.
+This will do nothing to control the entire colony, and in many cases can Stress the colony to produce more queens during the “swarm” season.
+Only to make the problem worse long after the warranty has expired.

-The delayed kill of our barrier will allow ants to live long enough to spread product to rest of colony.
+The delayed kill of our barrier will allow ants to live long enough to spread

 - We return 2 weeks after initial to re-inspect and to treat with bait any areas with continued activity.
-We may also use bait outside to draw ants into barrier zone to speed up elimination of main colony.
+We may also use bait outside to draw ants into barrier zone to speed up the elimination of the main colony.

 Need help with Carpenter Ants?

 Reach out to Spectrum regarding your questions about carpenter ants... we're happy to help!